 What if the debt is old?

 Every province has a time limit on how long a collection agency like Dixon Commercial Investigators can sue you for an unpaid debt.
-As of March 2026:
+In most provinces the limit is 2 years from your last payment or written acknowledgment of the debt.
+It's 3 years in Quebec and 6 years in the territories, Newfoundland and Labrador, and Prince Edward Island.

 | Province / Territory | Limitation period |